top of page

 Rising star in crane repair

-At 23, Annel Neo, a Potain tower crane technician and newcomer to the French crane industry, discusses his journey into this role and his anticipation for what lies ahead.
+At 23, Néo Annel, a Potain tower crane technician and newcomer to the French crane industry, discusses his entry into the crane business and his anticipation for what lies ahead.

-Since starting his first tower crane after-sales technician job at Manitowoc in January 2023, Annel Neo, based in Dole, France, has garnered valuable insights into this distinctive industry.
+Since starting his first tower crane after-sales technician job at Manitowoc in January 2023, Néo Annel, based in Dole, France, has garnered valuable insights into this distinctive industry.
 He has quickly learned the essentials for success, with plenty of opportunities for further learning and career advancement ahead.

 Looking Up: When and how did you first get started in the crane industry?

-Neo: I began my journey at Manitowoc in January 2023 after being referred by a friend who works in Potain’s after-sales department.
+Annel: I began my journey at Manitowoc in January 2023 after being referred by a friend who works in Potain’s after-sales department.
 The unique and impressive aspects of this job intrigued me right away.
-I discovered that this role also required an understanding of tinkering, which I enjoy and aligns well with my existing skills.
+I discovered that this role also required an understanding of troubleshooting, which I enjoy and aligns well with my existing skills.

 LU: What specific duties does your current job role entail?

-Neo: I'm a tower crane after-sales technician, mainly on GME (top-slewing) models, which means I’m involved in ensuring the efficient and reliable on-site assembly of cranes.
+Annel: I'm a tower crane after-sales technician, mainly on GME (top-slewing) tower cranes, which means I’m involved in ensuring the efficient and reliable on-site assembly of cranes.
 This includes unloading and positioning crane parts, coordinating the assist crane to raise and secure components, and setting up the rigging – all according to assembly procedures.
-I am also involved in basic operational checks of the crane, for example, the CCS (Crane Control System), to ensure proper functionality before final handover.
-I'm currently training to fit GMAs (self-erecting cranes) too and I've also recently started troubleshooting tower cranes.
+I am also involved in basic operational checks of the crane, for example, the Crane Control System (CCS), to ensure proper functionality before final handover to the customer.
+I'm currently training to fix self-erecting tower cranes too and I've also recently started troubleshooting tower cranes.
 I’m excited to hone my knowledge and skills to become a well-rounded crane technician.

 LU: What do you enjoy most about being a tower crane technician?